Deterministic finite automaton: DFA identification from labeled words

 Another research direction is the application of evolutionary algorithms: the smart state labeling evolutionary algorithm allowed to solve a modified DFA identification problem in which the training data (sets $S^+$ and $S^-$) is noisy in the sense that some words are attributed to wrong classes.

 Yet another step forward is due to application of SAT solvers by Marjin J. H. Heule and S. Verwer: the minimal DFA identification problem is reduced to deciding the satisfiability of a Boolean formula.
-The main idea is to build a augmented prefix-tree acceptor (a trie containing all input words with corresponding labels) based on the input sets and reduce the problem of finding a DFA with $C$ states to coloring the tree vertices with $C$ states in such a way that when vertices with one color are merged to one state, the generated automaton is deterministic and complies with $S^+$ and $S^-$.
+The main idea is to build an augmented prefix-tree acceptor (a trie containing all input words with corresponding labels) based on the input sets and reduce the problem of finding a DFA with $C$ states to coloring the tree vertices with $C$ states in such a way that when vertices with one color are merged to one state, the generated automaton is deterministic and complies with $S^+$ and $S^-$.

 Though this approach allows finding the minimal DFA, it suffers from exponential blow-up of execution time when the size of input data increases.

 Therefore, Heule and Verwer's initial algorithm has later been augmented with making several steps of the EDSM algorithm prior to SAT solver execution: the DFASAT algorithm.

 This allows reducing the search space of the problem, but leads to loss of the minimality guarantee.

-Another way of reducing the search space has been proposed in by means of new symmetry breaking predicates based on the breadth-first search algorithm:
+Another way of reducing the search space has been proposed by Ulyantsev et al. by means of new symmetry breaking predicates based on the breadth-first search algorithm:

 the sought DFA's states are constrained to be numbered according to the BFS algorithm launched from the initial state.
 This approach reduces the search space by $C!$ by eliminating isomorphic automata.